South of Ashton Old Road, the site of an old boiler works is a wide grassy area. The path dollows the route of the canal.

 The keystone of the towpath bridge at Gorton Maintenance Yard has been carved into the shape of a face.
 The yard closed in 1962.

 The canal crossed the Manchester to Sheffield railway over Gorton Aqueduct.
-There was originally a brick aqueduct here but, when the railway was widened to 4 tracks, this steel aqueduct was built to replace it.
+There was originally a substantial stone aqueduct here but, when the railway was widened to four tracks in 1905, this iron trough aqueduct was built to replace it.

 The canal route continues southwards with King George V Playing Field on the right and Longford Street on the left.